FindMySchool LogoFindMySchool

 Best suited to families who want a village primary with a defined Church of England character, strong reading foundations, and structured expectations.
 The main challenge is securing a place in a competitive admissions context.

-Yes, it has a Good judgement in the most recent Ofsted reporting cycle (inspection July 2024), and its key stage 2 outcomes sit well above England averages.
-Academic performance also places it within the top 10% in England on FindMySchool’s primary outcomes ranking.
+Yes, it has a Good judgement in the most recent Ofsted reporting cycle (inspection July 2024), and its key stage 2 outcomes remain secure.
+In the current dataset, 70% reached the expected standard in reading, writing and mathematics combined, and FindMySchool ranks the school 3,312th out of 14,978 primaries in England for academic outcomes.

 The admissions policy includes a designated area and other priority criteria, including sibling and faith-related categories.
 Because priority can depend on both criteria and proximity, families should read the oversubscription rules carefully and check their location against the school’s designated area mapping in the published policy.